exinno/app2/docs/quick-start.md

 ### Create view from Excel

-1. Click on "Create view from excel".
-2. Select the Excel file you want to import.
+1. Click on "Create view from excel" and choose the file you want to import.
-3. Once the file is selected, a "Create New View" modal will appear.
+2. Once the file is selected, a "Create New View" modal will appear.
 Fill in all required fields and click "OK".
-4. A table will appear in the modal.
-Select the columns you want to include, choose the key column, and edit fields as necessary.
+3. Select the columns you want to include, choose the key column, and edit fields as necessary.
-5. Automatically, data types for all fields will be assigned based on their values in Excel.
+4. Automatically, data types for all fields will be assigned based on their values in Excel.
 If any editing is necessary, simply click on the "Edit" button for the desired field.
    <br><img src="https://user-images.githubusercontent.com/126759216/223354726-5980afa5-9bc2-4160-b007-687c90ffd5f0.png" alt="ViewWithExcel" width="30%" height="10%"><br>
    <br><img src="https://user-images.githubusercontent.com/126759216/223354807-30fa0465-0eab-401c-9f0f-c86f66609945.png" alt="editField" width="30%" height="10%"><br>

 ### Create view from pasting table

 1. Click on "Create view from pasting table".
-2. Copy the table data from Excel by selecting the cells and pressing Ctrl + C.
-3. Click on the "Paste" button or press Ctrl + V to paste the data.
+2. To copy table data from Excel, copy the cells you want, then click the 'Paste' button or press Ctrl + V to paste the data.
-4. A "Create New View" modal will appear.
+3. A "Create New View" modal will appear.
 Fill in all required fields and click "OK".
-5. A table will appear in the modal.
-Select the columns you want to include, choose the key column, and edit fields as necessary.
+4. Select the columns you want to include, choose the key column, and edit fields as necessary.
-6. All fields will be assigned the data type of string.
+5. All fields will be assigned the data type of string.
 If any editing is necessary, simply click on the "Edit" button for the desired field.
    <br><img src="https://user-images.githubusercontent.com/126759216/223354726-5980afa5-9bc2-4160-b007-687c90ffd5f0.png" alt="ViewWithExcel" width="30%" height="10%"><br>
    <br><img src="https://user-images.githubusercontent.com/126759216/223354807-30fa0465-0eab-401c-9f0f-c86f66609945.png" alt="editField" width="30%" height="10%"><br>

 ### Create blank view

-1. Click on "Create blank view".
-2. A "Create New View" modal will appear.
-Fill in all required fields and click "OK".
+1. Click on "Create blank view" and fill in all required fields and click "OK".
-3. New blank view will be created
+2. New blank view will be created.
-4. Use the visual designer on ellipsis to customize your new view according to your preferences.
+3. Use the visual designer on ellipsis to customize your new view according to your preferences.
-5. Once you've finished designing your view, click the "ADD" button to input your data.
+4. Click the "ADD" button to input your data once you have finished designing your view.

 ### Add and edit fields